-I am pleased to announce another year of good gas sales based on gas production capacity of 42 MMscfd (33.5 MMscfd net of CO_2) achieving consolidated reported revenues of US\$ 45.60mn.
-We have continued to build scale in our production profile and our stated long term business plan remains on track.
-An integrated Field Development Plan for the non SGL area of the Block, for future enhancement of revenues, has been submitted to the Managing Committee after carrying out additional appraisal activities in the block.
-Tie ups for evacuation and sale of the additional gas are in progress.
+I am pleased to announce another year of good consolidated total revenues (including other operating income) of US\$ 54.57 million.
+We have continued to increase operating profit and our stated long term business plan remains on track.
+The revised Field Development Plan for SGL area and an integrated Field Development Plan for SSG & SSF area of the Block, for future enhancement of revenues, has been approved by the Management Committee.
+The Company is considering the partners for evacuation and sale of the additional gas.

-The Company has continued drilling a number of appraisal and development wells during the year.
+The Company has continued drilling of development wells during the year.

-A summary of activities since April 2015 is provided below:
+A summary of activities since April 2016 is provided below: